Weekly assisted running workouts for adaptive athletes and guide training.

 Indecisive

-Fail to read and adapt to the athlete cues
+Failing to read and adapt to athlete and environment